Your solar panel advice guide.

 How to install solar panels?

-Well we’re here to explain the whole solar installation process to you, from the initial discussions through to managing your solar energy with our E.ON Home app.
+We’re here to explain the whole solar installation process to you, from first discussion to managing your solar energy:

 After installation.

-Once everything’s up and running and checked over, our team will show you how to use your system and the apps that go with it, including our award-winning E.ON Home app.
-A few days after installation, we will send through all your documentation, certificates and warranty details.
+Once everything’s up and running, our team will show you how to use your system.
+Then a few days after installation, we’ll send all your documentation, certificates, and warranty details.

 Once your solar panel installation is complete, the whole system is connected to the consumer unit which will sit in your fuse box and we’ll work with your Distribution Network Operator (DNO) to get you connected to the grid.

 1 These are example figures only, based on standardised MCS calculations.
-Savings are based on property fitted with a south-facing solar array in central England on a roof with a 35-degree tilt and no shading, with electricity consumption of 4,800 kWh per year (with the customer at home all day), at a tariff rate of 22.4p/kWh.
-The solar array contains 12 x 435W panels (5.22 kWp) generating 4,881 kWh/year, fitted with a 5.1 kWh (5.1 kWh usable) battery.
+Savings are based on property fitted with a south-facing solar array in central England on a roof with a 35-degree tilt and no shading, with electricity consumption of 4,000 kWh per year (with the customer home all day), at a tariff rate of 26.35p/kWh.
+The solar array contains 12 x 460W panels (5.52 kWp) generating 5,105 kWh/year, fitted with a 5.1 kWh (5.1 kWh usable) battery.

 2 Smart Export Guarantee (SEG) payments, are payments for electricity you export to the grid.
-These savings figures are based on the Next Export Exclusive Premium tariff from E.ON Next of 25.0p per kWh (kilowatt hour) for E.ON Next import-tariff customers who purchase a solar-only solution.
-For E.ON Next import-tariff customers buying a solar and battery combined package, the Next Exclusive Premium Plus Export rate is 40.0p per kWh.
+These savings figures are based on the Next Premium v2 Export tariff from E.ON Next of 21.0p per kWh (kilowatt hour) for E.ON Next import-tariff customers who purchase a solar solution.

 Monocrystalline and polycrystalline solar panels are the two most common types of solar panels, both with their pros and cons.
 If you're looking for the more energy efficient solar panels then go with monocrystalline.
 If you're after a less expensive option, then it's polycrystalline panels.
 Both should last you about 25-35 years.